Search legal guides

 Are website T&Cs the same for B2B and B2C sites?

-No. B2C T&Cs must comply with the CPA — plain-language requirement (section 22), unfair-terms protections (section 48), cooling-off rights (ECTA section 44 for electronic transactions, section 16 CPA for direct marketing), and the 24-month fixed-term cap (section 14).
+No. B2C T&Cs must comply with the CPA — plain-language requirement (section 22), unfair-terms protections (section 48), cooling-off rights (ECTA section 44 for electronic transactions, subject to the section 42(2) exclusions; section 16 CPA for direct marketing), and — for natural-person consumers only — the 24-month fixed-term cap (section 14).
 B2B T&Cs have more flexibility on these dimensions but must still satisfy ECTA disclosure requirements and POPIA processing terms.
 Many SA sites need both — a B2C path and a B2B path with different T&Cs.

 This guide is general information, not legal advice for your specific matter.